 If you’re on a tight budget and have experience with most home improvement projects, you should be able to install a chain link fence yourself.
 Without paying for labor costs, you’ll mostly just be paying for material costs and necessary tools.

 Just remember to mark your property lines and call 811 to mark the utility lines before you dig any holes for the terminal posts.
-Then, you’ll need to set the corner posts with a concrete mix, attach the tension bands and tension bars, post caps and top rails, any necessary gate posts and line posts, and install the fencing wires.
+Then, you’ll have a long list of things to tick off such as setting the corner posts with a concrete mix, attaching the tension bands, and post caps, installing the fencing wires, and much more.
 Installing a chain link fence yourself can save you a little money, but any installation errors could result in expensive repairs.

 Install a chain link fence in your backyard